Bells of Ireland are one of my favourite crops. They are so fragrant, they smell like a fresh minty apple and are very unique in their fragrance.

 HARVESTING & CONDITIONING

-Want to learn more abut growing tricky seeds?
+Want to learn more about growing tricky seeds?

 For more flower farming tips visit our Growing Guides and Blogs